Eos Life-Work

 We often work closely with Human Resources and Occupational Health professionals and exchange ideas and information, contacts and action research through Professional Networking between different professions, between pratitioners and researchers including e.g. the UK Forum for Organizational Health and with health and employment specialists in other countries.

-We welcome interest in Work Life Balance in the UK in recent years.
+We welcome interest in Work Life Balance (WLB) in the UK in recent years.
 This subject goes in and out of fashion for political parties and the media.
 But maintaining a healthy balance between personal life and work demands is a major issue in many industries and many countries.
-Key issues are described in Managing the Life-Work Boundary .
+Some key issues are described in Managing the Life-Work Boundary - written in 1999 but still highly relevant in 2011.
 Over 11% of UK staff work over 60 hours a week (plus travelling time).
 The physical and mental fitness of staff is far more important to their productivity than the hours they work.
+In 2010 the BPS Division of Occupational Psychology sponsored an International Worshop on Work Life Balance at Surrey University.

 International networks